 The aromatase inhibitory effect of Ashwagandha was also demonstrated on Nile tilapia.
 In the study by De M. et al. (2016), the Ashwagandha root extract decreased prolactin and estrogen levels in fish by inhibiting aromatase activity and induced male phenotype formation.

 Ashwagandha alleviates stress and improves hormonal balance in men.

-The 125 mg experimental group, who received 125 mg of standardized Withania somnifera root extract decreased the mean sum score from baseline 29,9 to 18,1 (-40%) by day 30 and 11,3 (-62%) by the end of the 60-day trial compared to placebo.
-Serum cortisol decreased by 14,5% and DHEA-S increased by 13,2% for 60 days.
+The 125 mg experimental group received 125 mg of standardized Withania somnifera root extract and decreased the mean sum score from baseline 29,9 to 18,1 (-40%) by day 30 and 11,3 (-62%) by the end of the 60-day trial compared to placebo.
+Serum cortisol decreased by 14,5%, and DHEA-S increased by 13,2% for 60 days.
 The results of the study showed that daily use of Withania somnifera root extract would benefit people suffering from the damaging effects of stress and anxiety with no adverse effects.